-What’s the Best Thermostat for Louisville Homeowners?
+Thermostat Options for Louisville Homeowners

-There are three types of thermostats to choose from when upgrading an older thermostat:
+There are three kinds of thermostats to choose from when upgrading an older thermostat:

 - Manual thermostats